 Hockey has a stereotype of players missing teeth, and although the NHL does not require players to wear mouthguards, school and recreational hockey leagues do.
 Hard contact and flying pucks are dangerous; wearing a mouthguard protects your teeth, gums, and tongue.

 Flying down the slopes puts you at risk of colliding with someone, hitting the hard-packed snow, or crashing into a tree, all of which are risky for your teeth.
 Wearing a mouthguard while skiing or snowboarding can help prevent damage if you suffer a facial injury.

 BASKETBALL AND WRESTLING

-These winter sports come with or without snow but pose all the risks for a facial injury.
-Close contact with opponents can result in knocking out a tooth (a flying elbow is a definite possibility).
+These winter sports may not involve snow but still pose risks for facial injury.
+Close contact with opponents can result in a knocked out tooth (a flying elbow is always possible) or soft tissue damage.
 Wear a mouthguard to reduce your risk.

-Winter sports that need mouthguards don’t all involve snow or ice.
-Whether you want to protect your child’s mouth or your own, it’s always best to wear a mouthguard for any sport (competitive or not) that poses a risk for facial injury.
+Whether you want to protect your child’s mouth or your own, it’s best to wear a mouthguard for any sport (competitive or not) that poses a risk for facial injury.

 Looking for what to do during a dental emergency?
 Check out this blog: